GlPortal/ads/developer.md

 GlPortal is a free and open source first person 3D puzzle-platformer written in C++ using modern OpenGL and SDL2.

-The tasks are ranging from easy to expert level.
-You can focus on 2D, 3D, gameplay, sound, physics or logic.
+- Tasks from beginner to expert level
+- Focus on 2D, 3D, gameplay, sound, physics or logic
-Getting started is as easy as visiting https://github.com/GlPortal/glPortal and compiling the game or just contact us in gitter or irc on how to compile the game.
+- Contributing is as easy as fork, compile and push

+    Stuck?
+We help you develop your skills.
+Contact us on reddit, gitter or irc!

 Join our team and craft something that people value.
 Implement your vision in a framework that supports your creativity.
 Develop your skills in a pressure-free environment.